New Antioxidant Biomaterial May Provide Relief to People Living with Chronic Pancreatitis

 👨🔬 Expert Insight “Although islet transplantation has improved over the years, long-term outcomes remain poor,” said Guillermo A. Ameer, a professor at Northwestern who led the study.
 “We have engineered a cutting-edge synthetic material that provides a supportive microenvironment for islet function.
 In animal tests, it maximized islet function and restored normal blood sugar levels while reducing the insulin units required.”

-See also Transition Health Care Checklist: A Comprehensive Guide
+See also Understanding the Yukon Health Care Insurance Plan: A Comprehensive Guide

 🩺 Implications for Patients This new approach could mean that patients will no longer have to choose between enduring the physical pain of chronic pancreatitis and the complications of diabetes.
 Jacqueline Burke, a research assistant professor of biomedical engineering at Northwestern and the study’s first author, emphasized the potential to significantly improve patients’ quality of life.